 Hi, happy to meet you!
 Ever since I have been teaching English at George Leven High School for 16 years, I have been trying to organize exchanges for pupils,” wrote Daniella Malka, an English teacher from Paris, in one of her first e-mails to our school’s faculty.
+This is about the Jewish-French Connection.

 Little did she realize that our teachers, Doris Davis and Monique Caiden, were thinking about that exact plan.
 Caiden proposed the idea to her friend Hava Maguy, a teacher at George Leven High School.